Everyone benefits from a little more lovin’ in their lives. Here’s how yoga can help you have a better sex life.

 Hip-openers!
-Hip-opening poses increase blood flow to the pelvic region, improve flexibility, and offer greater access to the pelvic floor, allowing more openness in that region, McGee says.
+Hip-opening Poses increase blood flow to the pelvic region, improve flexibility, and offer greater access to the pelvic floor, allowing more openness in that region, McGee says.
 Her favorites include Pigeon Pose, Crescent Lunges and Baddha Konasana.

-2. It helps you focus.
+2. Yoga help you focus.

 If you find yourself mentally going through your “laundry list” when making love, maybe you need help focusing.
 Yoga helps you tune out distractions and be present with the moment, bringing your mind back to your partner, McGee says.